poorna1995/gptbpe/README.md

 Yes, there are many other methods such as:
 - Character-based - ['1','q','f', 'h', 'k',.....]
 - Word based - ['hello',' how',' there', 'enjoy',' holiday',.....]
-- Subword-based (BPE - used IN GPT, Wordpiece - used in BERT )
+- Subword-based (BPE - used in GPT, Wordpiece - used in BERT )

 ### Now, let's understand what it is Byte Pair Encoding?